jangui/Data-Structures/README.md

-# Data-Structures
-A repo for my implementations of different data structures.
+A repository for my implementations of different data structures, algorithms or solutions to coding problems.